 - Provides password security

-- Allows you to save and print the invoice for your records
+- Allows you to save and print the bill for your records

-- Enables quick and easy payment from the email or invoice
+- Enables quick and easy payment from the email or bill

 - Provides quick access to update your email or insurance information